Ryomen-Sukuna/KeiShiroganeRobot/README.md

 For queries or any issues regarding the bot please open an issue ticket or visit us at [Zero Unions](https://t.me/zerounions)

 ## Credits
-The bot is based of on the original work done by [Dank-del](https://github.com/Dank-del) This repo was just reamped to suit an Anime-centric community.
-All original credits go to Dank-del and his dedication, Without his efforts, this fork would not have been possible!
+- [Dank-del](https://github.com/Dank-del) - The bot is based from Kigyō](https://github.com/AnimeKaizoku/EnterpriseALRobot)
+- All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Should any be missing kindly let us know at [Zero Unions](https://t.me/zerounions) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Iron Blood](https://t.me/ironbloodnations) or simply submit a pull request on the readme.

 -------------------------------------------------------------------------------------

 <a href="http://u.fsf.org/16e"><img src="https://static.fsf.org/nosvn/images/badges/fsfs_icons_red-bg.png" alt="Free Software, Free Society"></a>